mjp98/PhaseColors.jl/README.md

 ## Functionality

- - grid generation on complex plane
  - `canonicalphase(z::Number)`
- - colorschems for phase visualisation
+ - `phasecolormaps`, a dictionary of colorschemes for phase visualisation
+ - utility functions for grid generation on complex plane

 ## Examples

 The examples folder is intended to include examples for generating common complex visualisations using different plotting packages and image tools such as ImageInTerminal.jl, UnicodePlots.jl, Plots.jl, PlotlyJS.jl, PGFPlotsX.jl and Makie.jl